Nuitka/Nuitka/README.rst

   .. admonition:: Binary filename suffix

      The created binaries have an ``.exe`` suffix on Windows.
-On other platforms they have no suffix for standalone mode, or ``.bin`` suffix, that you ar free to remove or change, or specify with the ``-o`` option.
+On other platforms they have no suffix for standalone mode, or ``.bin`` suffix, that you are free to remove or change, or specify with the ``-o`` option.

      The suffix for acceleration mode is added just to be sure that the original script name and the binary name do not ever collide, so we can safely do an overwrite without destroying the original source file.

-  .. admonition:: It **has to** be CPython, AnaConda or MiniConda Python.
+  .. admonition:: It **has to** be CPython, Anaconda or Miniconda Python.

      You need the standard Python implementation, called "CPython", to execute Nuitka, because it is closely tied to implementation details of it.

-     On Windows, for Python not installed system wide and acceleration mode, you need to copy the ``PythonXX.DLL`` alongside of it, something Nuitka does automatically.
+     On Windows, for Python not installed system-wide and acceleration mode, you need to copy the ``PythonXX.DLL`` alongside it, something Nuitka does automatically.

   .. admonition:: It **has to** be CPython, AnaConda or MiniConda Python.